Payment & Insurance

-We are currently in-network with BCBS PPO & Anthem PPP plans and will bill your insurance for you under these plans.
+We are currently in-network with BCBS PPO, United Health Care, and Anthem BCBS plans and will bill your insurance for you under these plans.
 Coverage varies widely between insurance plans.
-It is important to note that PPO plans are different than HMO plans, and we are not in-network with HMO insurance plans.
+It is important to note that PPO plans are different than HMO plans, and we are not in-network with some HMO insurance plans.
 However, with a referral from your PCP you may be able to advocate for up to a 50% reimbursement for sessions under HMO plans, depending on your plan.
-Proceed to the below section to understand how HMO out-of-network benefits are processed.
+Proceed to the section below to understand how HMO out-of-network benefits are processed.

 Out-Of-Network Insurance Coverage

 All other insurance plans can utilize the out-of-network reimbursement benefits available to them.
-With out-of-network we collect the full fee for session at the time of the appointment and give you a receipt with everything you need to file a potential reimbursement claim with your insurance.
+With out-of-network, our office collects the full fee for session at the time of the appointment and can provide you a receipt with everything you need to file a potential reimbursement claim with your insurance.
 We can work together to understand your coverage and get you the help you need.
-Our office recommends calling your insurance company and asking specifically about out-of-network benefits.
+Our office recommends that you call your insurance company and ask specifically about out-of-network benefits.
 See How do I verify Out-Of-Network insurance below.